Compositions: Sing an Australian story (43)

 Written for the 130th Anniversary of St Andrew's Cathedral School, Recognise is a tribute to the Indigenous people of Australia.
 A piece of soaring melodies, inspiring lyrics and hope...

 Jessica Watson's solo voyage around the world in 2009 at the age of 16 inspired this exciting piece, full of rousing melodies and uplifting lyrics.
-A joy to sing and particularly suited to teenage girls.
+Particularly suited to teenage girls.
 Well suited to the finale of your concert.
-Also available with concert band or orchestra.
+Also available with concert band or orchestra...

 Southern Sky is an anthem to inspire the learning of Aboriginal knowledge of the night sky.
 Very popular with upper primary, this lively piece is both entertaining and educational.
 Also available with orchestra.